+message

-- message: This element constructs the message to be sent.
-There are several child elements available: - payload : Nested XML payload as direct child node. - data: Inline CDATA definition of the message payload - element: Explicitly overwrite values in the XML message payload using XPath.
+This element constructs the message to be sent.
+There are several child elements available:

+payload

+Nested XML payload as direct child node.

+data

+Inline CDATA definition of the message payload

+resource

+External file resource holding the message payload The syntax would be: <resource file="classpath:com/consol/citrus/messages/TestRequest.xml" /> The file path prefix indicates the resource type, so the file location is resolved either as file system resource (file:) or classpath resource (classpath:).

+element

+Explicitly overwrite values in the XML message payload using XPath.
 You can replace message content with dynamic values before sending.
-Each entry provides a "path" and "value" attribute.
+Each <element> entry provides a "path" and header element

+"value" attribute.
 The "path" gives a XPath expression evaluating to a XML node element or attribute in the message.
 The "value" can be a variable expression or any other static value.
-Citrus will replace the value before sending the message. - header: Defines a header for the message (e.g. JMS header information or SOAP header): - element: Each header receives a "name" and "value".
+Citrus will replace the value before sending the message.

+Defines a header for the message (e.g. JMS header information or SOAP header):

+Each header receives a "name" and "value".
 The "name" will be the name of the header entry and "value" its respective value.
 Again the usage of variable expressions as value is supported here, too.

 The most important thing when dealing with sending actions is to prepare the message payload and header.
-You are able to construct the message payload either by nested XML child nodes (payload), as inline CDATA () or external file ().
+You are able to construct the message payload either by nested XML child nodes (payload), as inline CDATA (<data>) or external file (<resource>).

-Note Sometimes the nested XML message payload elements may cause XSD schema validation rule violations.
+Sometimes the nested XML message payload elements may cause XSD schema validation rule violations.
 This is because of variable values not fitting the XSD schema rules for example.
 In this scenario you could also use simple CDATA sections as payload data.
-In this case you need to use the cdata element in contrast to the cpayLoad element that we have used in our examples so far.
+In this case you need to use the '<data>' element in contrast to the '<payload>' element that we have used in our examples so far.